-The Executive Director requests that the Investment Advisory Council endorse the recommendation to the SBI Board that the aforementioned language be added to the SBI's Statement of Investment Beliefs at the May 25, 2022 SBI Meeting.
+The Investment Advisory Council endorsed the Executive Director's recommendation to the SBI Board that the aforementioned language be added to the SBI's Statement of Investment Beliefs at the May 25, 2022 SBI Meeting.

 I would encourage that an investment belief statement focusing on Climate Risk be considered by the SBI after the Meketa report has been completed and accepted.
+This page intentionally left blank.